 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Men with breast cancer may experience the following symptoms.
-Sometimes, men with breast cancer do not show any of these symptoms or signs.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, men with breast cancer do not show any of these signs or symptoms when diagnosed.
+Many times, breast signs or symptoms can be caused by a medical condition that is not cancer.

-- A lump or swelling in the breast tissue.
+A lump that feels like a hard knot or a thickening in the breast or under the arm.
 Because men generally have small amounts of breast tissue, it is easier to feel small lumps.

 Any new irregularity on the skin or nipple, such as redness, scaliness, puckering, or a discharge from the nipple

 If you are concerned about one or more symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.